lemonde/sirius-import-article/README.md

 }
 ```

-for each tags, for this exemple: "react", "showdev", "discuss"
+for each tag, for this example: "react", "showdev", "discuss"

-The tags ids are :
+Tags ids are :

 - "javascript": `bG9jYWw6VGFnOjM5MTYy`
 - "react": `bG9jYWw6VGFnOjM5MTYz`